Harrison Carroll Hobart

-Harrison Carroll Hobart (January 31, 1815 – January 26, 1902) was an American lawyer, Democratic politician, and Union Army officer during the American Civil War.
-He was the 2nd speaker of the Wisconsin State Assembly, and served in the 1st Wisconsin Legislature as a member of the Wisconsin Senate.
-He was the Democratic nominee for Governor of Wisconsin in 1859 and 1865.
+Harrison Carroll Hobart (January 31, 1815 – January 26, 1902) was an American lawyer, Democratic politician, and Wisconsin pioneer.
+He served as the 2nd speaker of the Wisconsin State Assembly (1849), and served in the 1st Wisconsin Legislature as a member of the Wisconsin Senate.
+He was the Democratic nominee for governor of Wisconsin in 1859 and 1865, and was one of the founders of Chilton, Wisconsin.

+He served as a Union Army officer throughout the American Civil War; he commanded the 21st Wisconsin Infantry Regiment and its brigade through numerous engagements in the western theater of the war, and was granted an honorary brevet to the rank of brigadier general.

 Early life

 Harrison Carroll Hobart was born on January 31, 1815, in Ashburnham, Massachusetts.
 He was raised on his father's farm and received little formal education in his youth.
 At age 16, he moved to New Hampshire, and worked as an apprentice for three years in the print shop of John Randall Reding.
 He earned enough to obtain additional schooling at Concord Literary Institute and New Hampton Academy.

 He entered Dartmouth College in 1838 and graduated in 1842, supporting himself through college by teaching at the Rochester Academy.
 While attending Dartmouth, he became one of the founders of the Kappa Kappa Kappa fraternity along with two of his closest companions, Judge Stephen Gordon Nash, and John Dudley Philbrick, all Class of 1842.
 Hobart was motivated by a spirit of resistance to class oligarchy and social privilege, thus imbuing this spirit into the new organization.
 After leaving Dartmouth, he studied law in Boston in the office of Robert Rantoul, Jr., and was admitted to the Massachusetts bar in 1845.